 All three of the Philips Airfryers I'm covering employ Philips’ unique TurboStar technology.
 In my opinion, this design feature really sets the Philips Airfryers apart from other brands.
 Their patented starfish basket design facilitates hot air circulation evenly throughout the cooking chamber.

 This air flow provides your food with constant heat, which ensures an evenly cooked recipe as well as simultaneously draining excess fat away from your food.
-You can also get a double layer rack with skewers that will maximize the cooking surface area in the food basket and allow the air to flow around two layers of food at the same time.
+You can also get a double layer rack with skewers that will maximize the cooking surface area in the food basket and allow the air to flow around two layers of food at the same time instead of in batches.

 Perhaps best of all is how quick and simple the Philips Airfyer Compact is to clean.
 The removable nonstick coated drawer, the QuickClean food basket, and even the non-stick grill pan are dishwasher-safe, so that makes after-dinner clean up a breeze!